 To identify the range of prices for REC solar PV systems, we analyzed quotes including REC solar panels that homeowners received from installers on the EnergySage Solar Marketplace.
 Most REC’s solar PV systems are typically priced between $2.36 and $3.16 per watt, which makes them a strong value in the market for home solar.

-This means that, for an average 6 kW system, your gross cost (before you subtract any tax credits or other incentives) would be anywhere from $15,000 to $20,520.
+This means that, for a 6 kW system, your gross cost (before you subtract any tax credits or other incentives) would be anywhere from $14,160 to $18.960.
 Additionally, most homeowners end up paying much less than the total gross cost.
-With the 26 percent federal tax credit for solar, which everyone is eligible for, a 6 kW system with REC’s solar panels would cost anywhere from $11,100 to $15,185.
+With the 26 percent federal tax credit for solar, which everyone is eligible for, a 6 kW system with REC’s solar panels would cost anywhere from $10,478 to $14,030.
 There are plenty of state-level solar incentives and rebates that can help you reduce upfront costs even further.

 REC solar panels are becoming a popular choice for shoppers comparing solar quotes on the EnergySage Solar Marketplace.

 How to find the best price on REC solar panels